ihf-code/python/session_08/exercises/multiple_choice_8.md

 print(total)

 - all the text from the file will be output
 - all the lines will be print out
-- the amount of lines in the file will be printed out - A
+- the number of lines in the file will be printed out - A
 - a new file will be created

-10. What will be the output of the below: f = open("odd.txt", "w")
+10. What will be the output of the below:

+f = open("odd.txt", "w")

 for x in open("numbers.txt"):